-My name is Allison and I am a writer by profession, passion and necessity.
+My name is Allison and I help people discover their unique voice through the art of writing.
+I am a writer by passion, vocation and necessity.

 I published my first book when I was in the fourth grade—as long as by “published” you mean I wrote it, drew all the pictures, created a cover, cleverly titled it “Austin” (after Austin, Texas, the city where I was born) and made copies of it on a printer to begin distributing it to my friends.
 After that, I was pretty much hooked.
 I’ve been a writer my whole life.

 During my high school and college years, when people would ask me what I wanted to do for a living, I would tell them I wanted to be an author.
 Kind, smart, well-meaning people all warned me to have a back-up plan.
 They were right when they said: it’s really hard to make money being a writer.